California SB 253 and SB 261: A Company Primer

 SB 253 will require reporting entities to report all scope 1, 2, and 3 emissions from the prior fiscal year.
 Reports must comply with the Greenhouse Gas Protocol standards and guidance.
 These emissions are defined as follows:

-1. Scope 1 emissions: all direct greenhouse gas emissions that stem from sources that a reporting entity owns or directly controls, regardless of location, including, but not limited to, fuel combustion activities.
+1. Scope 1 emissions: All direct greenhouse gas emissions that stem from sources that a reporting entity owns or directly controls, regardless of location, including, but not limited to, fuel combustion activities.

-2. Scope 2 emissions: indirect greenhouse gas emissions from consumed electricity, steam, heating, or cooling purchased or acquired by a reporting entity, regardless of location.
+2. Scope 2 emissions: Indirect greenhouse gas emissions from consumed electricity, steam, heating, or cooling purchased or acquired by a reporting entity, regardless of location.

-3. Scope 3 emissions: indirect upstream and downstream greenhouse gas emissions, other than scope 2 emissions, from sources that the reporting entity does not own or directly control and may include, but are not limited to, purchased goods and services, business travel, employee commutes, and processing and use of sold products.
+3. Scope 3 emissions: Indirect upstream and downstream greenhouse gas emissions, other than scope 2 emissions, from sources that the reporting entity does not own or directly control and may include, but are not limited to, purchased goods and services, business travel, employee commutes, and processing and use of sold products.

 Reports must be assured by an independent, experienced third-party assurance provider.
 For scope 1 and 2 emissions, limited assurance will be required beginning in 2026 and reasonable assurance will be required beginning in 2030.
 For scope 3 emissions, limited assurance will be required beginning in 2030.
 The California Air Resources Board (CARB), the body tasked with overseeing this legislation, may establish an earlier assurance requirement for scope 3 emissions before 2027.